Importance of higher orders in opacity in QGP tomography: Introduction

-Optically thick medium corresponds to the approximation of a jet experiencing an infinite number of scatterings with medium constituents.
+Optically thick medium corresponds to the approximation of a jet experiencing infinite scatterings with medium constituents.
 While such an approximation would be adequate for QGP created in the early universe (Big Bang), Little Bangs are characterized by short, finite-size droplets of QCD matter.
 Another widely used approximation is an optically thin medium, assuming one scattering center.
-However, the medium created in Little Bangs is typically several fm in size (with mean free path $\lambda \approx 1$~fm), so that considering several scattering centers in energy loss calculations is needed.
+However, the medium created in Little Bangs is typically several fm in size (with mean free path $\lambda \approx 1$~fm), so considering several scattering centers in energy loss calculations is needed.
 Thus, it is evident that both approaches represent two extreme limits to the realistic situations considered in RHIC and LHC experiments, and relaxing these approximations to the case of a finite number of scattering centers is necessary.
-However, relaxing such approximation is a highly nontrivial problem~\cite{Andres}, and several attempts to address this problem have been largely inconclusive or incomplete~\cite{Wicks, Andres}.
-In relaxing this approximation, it is not only needed to estimate the effect of finite number of scattering centers on the energy loss and gluon radiation spectrum but also to implement these corrections to the numerical frameworks needed to generate predictions for high-$p_\perp$ observables measured at RHIC and the LHC experiments.
+Thus, relaxing such approximation is a highly nontrivial problem, first addressed in \cite{GLV}, with recently renewed interest~\cite{Andres,Andres2,Mehtar-Tani1,Mehtar-Tani2,Sievert1,Sievert2,Wicks}.
+Some of these approaches are analytically quite advanced, e.g., providing full expressions for a gluon radiation spectrum (or splitting functions) with relaxed soft-gluon approximation in DGLV formalism~\cite{Sievert1,Sievert2} or derivation of gluon emission spectrum with full resummation of multiple scatterings within the BDMPS-Z framework~\cite{Andres,Mehtar-Tani1,Mehtar-Tani2}.
+However, in our view, this issue requires a more conclusive and complete treatment.
+Namely, the importance of including higher orders in opacity effects on experimental observables is still not addressed.
+In relaxing this approximation, it is not only needed to estimate these effects on, e.g., the energy loss and gluon radiation spectrum, but also to implement these corrections in the numerical frameworks needed to generate predictions for high-$p_{\perp}$ observables measured at RHIC and the LHC experiments.
+Furthermore, most of these studies were done in massless quarks and gluons limit and/or use the approximation of an uncorrelated medium (i.e., where the spacings between collisions are considered to be mutually independent, see~\cite{Wicks} for more details).
+Since we, {\it a priori}, do not know the magnitude of the effects of the inclusion of multiple scattering centers, nor how the mentioned approximations can influence this magnitude, we find it questionable to discuss higher order corrections while ignoring the effects which might potentially overshadow or alter the final effects.
+For example, due to a finite temperature medium, light quarks and gluons gain mass in QGP, which can significantly numerically modify the importance of these effects on experimental observables.